Here is a cornucopia of

 Thanksgiving picture books that will teach about the holiday, help with literacy, reinforce gratitude and even offer some laughs along the way.

 Thanksgiving is coming around the corner!
 But what can you read to the kids this season?

 You can find these Thanksgiving picture books at your local library or purchase through the affiliate links provided for your convenience.

+Be sure to check out these additional Thanksgiving activities!
 10 Recommended Thanksgiving Picture Books

 This silly rhyming story about ten turkeys teaches children how to count backwards.